danilopezmella/pestd3code/README.md

 ## Known Issues

 - Some variables with highly customized formats may not display correct hover information.
-- Workspace activation might fail if .pst or .pest files are deeply nested.
+- Workspace activation might fail if `.pst` files are deeply nested.
 - Inconsistencies remain in handling the **Control Data** section (in progress).
-1

 ## Following Extension Guidelines

 This extension adheres to the best practices outlined in the Visual Studio Code Extension Guidelines.